 *Dennis Brutus was born on this date in 1924.
 He was a white-South African activist, poet, and publisher.

 Born in Rhodesia, now Zimbabwe, Brutus was the son of South African teachers who moved back to their native country when he was still a boy.
-He majored in English at Fort Hare University, which he attended on full scholarship, and taught at several South African high schools.
+He majored in English at Fort Hare University, attended on full scholarship, and taught at several South African high schools.
 In his early 20s, he helped create the South African Sports Association, which protested against the official white sports association in South Africa.
 Arrested in 1963, Brutus fled the country when released on bail but was captured in Johannesburg and nearly killed when shot as he attempted to escape police custody and forced to wait for an ambulance that would accept Blacks.

 Brutus was sentenced to 18 months at Robben Island as an anti-apartheid activist, where he met Nelson Mandela in the mid-1960s.
 His books "Sirens, Knuckles, Boots" and "Letters to Martha and Other Poems from a South African Prison" were published while he was in jail.
 He helped persuade Olympic officials to ban South Africa from competition from 1964 until apartheid ended nearly 30 years later.
 Forced to leave the country in 1966, he immigrated to the United States in 1971, but his legal troubles did not end.
 The Reagan administration, which began in 1981, changed the policy on political refugees, making it more difficult for them to remain in the U.S. Brutus fought deportation for two years before an immigration judge granted asylum.

 He received numerous honorary prizes, including a lifetime achievement award from South Africa's Department of Arts and Culture.
 But in 2007, he rejected induction into the South Africa Sports Hall of Fame, stating, "It is incompatible with having those who championed racist sport alongside its genuine victims.
 It's time - indeed long past time - for sports truth, apologies, and reconciliation."
 Brutus remained engaged and became passionate about environmental justice and climate change.